joedefen/vappman/README.md

 ## vappman
 `vappman` presents a "visual" (or TUI) interface to `appman/am`.

-Why use `vappman/am`?
-Browse 2000+ apps interactively with mouse/keyboard, filter by keywords or regex to rapidly find apps, and see installed vs. available at a glance.
+**Why use `vappman`?** Browse 2000+ apps interactively with mouse/keyboard, filter by keywords or regex to rapidly find apps, and see installed vs. available at a glance.
 CLI option memorization is not required because context-sensitive keys guide you through the life cycle of your AppImages including installing, updating, and removing.

 #### Prerequisites
 * Install [ivan-hc/AppMan: AppImage package manager to install, update (for real) and manage ALL of them](https://github.com/ivan-hc/AppMan) and all of its prerequisites.